 Moving with chickens is an exercise in logistics.

-It seemed enough to pack up every single thing in my house and come up with a plan to move it about an hour from my house in Metro Detroit.
+It seemed enough to pack up every single thing in my house and come up with a plan to move it about an hour from my house.
 But what about the chickens?

 I couldn’t see transporting them the day of the big move.
 So I decided to leave them with a bunch of water and food, and came back for them a couple days later.
 This gave us time to assemble a very small temporary coop that would house them until we secured more permanent housing.

 The day I picked them up, I had already moved their kibble and food/water containers, so all I had to do was put them in a large dog carrier (no easy feat!) and pack them in the car for an hour’s ride.